 We’re committed to reaching the goal of 100% renewable electricity for all IKEA operations by 2030 and we want to enable our supply partners to achieve this goal as well.
 We’re providing two ways to help them convert: by financing on-site investments and enabling the purchasing of renewable electricity.

 100% renewable electricity in more IKEA markets

 We reached 100% renewable electricity in our retail and centers operations across 23 countries in 2021.
 This is particularly satisfying as local availability, policies and regulations can make this challenging.
 We also took the final step to secure that all IKEA owned factories only consume renewable electricity – globally.

 A growing number of IKEA markets buy back IKEA furniture from customers who no longer need it and re-sell these good-quality second-hand items to new customers in the As-is areas.
 IKEA Sweden has tested a pop-up store stocked entirely with second-hand IKEA products.

 Helping products live longer

 We are offering more and more spare parts to enable customers to prolong the life of their IKEA products.
 To make it even easier for customers to get spare parts, we have launched an easy-to-use online ordering solution globally.

-No carbon offsets
+Goal: No carbon offsets

-We will achieve our climate positive goals without using carbon offsets, as we believe that we need to address the root causes of our climate footprint within our own value chain or in connection to our customers, suppliers and sourcing areas.
+We hope to achieve our climate positive goals without using carbon offsets, as we believe that we need to address the root causes of our climate footprint within our own value chain or in connection to our customers, suppliers and sourcing areas.
 Only by doing so can we transform into a sustainable business.